 In a heavy Dutch oven, add 1/2 teaspoon oil and heat over medium heat.
 Sauté the onions and garlic in a little bit of oil until the onions are translucent.
 Remove from heat and set aside so that they have a chance to cool.

 In a large bowl, combine the ground meat with the egg, cheese, and parsley.

-- Add the bread mixture and the onion-garlic mixture and combine until all the ingredients are thoroughly mixed.
-I find my bare hands are best for this.
+Add the bread mixture and the onion-garlic mixture and combine until all the ingredients are thoroughly mixed.
+We find our bare hands are best for this.

 Gently form the mixture into meatballs about 1 1/2 inches in diameter.
 Don't pack them too tightly.
 If you make them slightly more oval-shaped rather than perfectly round, browning them will be a bit easier.

 Heat about 1/2 cup of vegetable oil in your dutch oven.
 You'll want about 1/4 inch of oil in the pan.